 Nickel is of considerable economic and strategic importance to many countries, as can be appreciated from the wide diversity of end-use industries which it serves.
 It is traded on the London Metal Exchange.

-The International Nickel Study Group, based in The Hague, Netherlands, is an inter-governmental body which publishes monthly statistics on nickel supply and demand, and acts as a forum for the exchange of information and views on nickel trends.
+The International Nickel Study Group, based in Lisbon, Portugal, is an inter-governmental body which publishes monthly statistics on nickel supply and demand, and acts as a forum for the exchange of information and views on nickel trends.

 Nickel and nickel compounds can in certain circumstances be associated with toxicity, carcinogenicity and with dermal sensitization.
 Most of the practical risks associated with nickel hazards are seen in certain complex processes used in nickel production and refining.
 The risks are well known and are managed and controlled by specific workplace regulation.